 A nickel-copper alloy, Monel 400 fasteners and flanges are a solid solution nickel alloy that can only be hardened by cold working.
 Best known for its corrosion resistance to reducing media and seawater, Monel 400 is also tougher in oxidizing environments than copper alloys.
 Also known as alloy 400, Monel 400 fasteners and flanges are also utilized in high temperature, caustic and salt solution applications.

-High and Low Temperature Properties
+High Temperature and Cryogenic Properties

 Renowned Seawater Resistance

 Perhaps the best attribute of Monel 400 fasteners and flanges is their ability to defy seawater corrosion.
 Uniquely, they offer resistance to rapidly moving seawater, which can erode other materials, though stagnant salt water situations can sometimes result in crevice and pitting corrosion.
 In addition, Monel 400 fasteners and flanges prevent stress corrosion cracking and pitting in most fresh and industrial waters.